thu-ml/tianshou/docs/tutorials/batch.rst

 Understand Batch
 ==========================

-``tianshou.data.Batch`` is the internal data structure extensively used in Tianshou.
+:class:`tianshou.data.Batch` is the internal data structure extensively used in Tianshou.
 It is designed to store and manipulate hierarchical named tensors.
-To make the best of Tianshou, it is important to correctly understand the concept and the behavior of ``Batch``.
-So we write this tutorial.
+This tutorial aims to help users correctly understand the concept and the behavior of ``Batch`` so that users can make the best of Tianshou.

 Hierarchical Named Tensors
 ---------------------------

+"Hierarchical named tensors" refers to a set of tensors where their names form a hierarchy.
+Suppose there are four tensors ``[t1, t2, t3, t4]`` with names ``[name1, name2, name3, name4]``, where ``name1`` and ``name2`` belong to the same namespace ``name0``, then the full name of tensor ``t1`` is ``name0.name1``.
+That is, the hierarchy lies in names of tensors.

 The requirement of storing and manipulating hierarchical named tensors is very intense, especially in reinforcement learning.
-For example, the abstraction of RL is very simple, just ``state, reward, done = environment.step(action)``, but we have to deal with the heterogeneity of the problem. ``reward`` and ``done`` are simple, they are mostly scalar values.
+For example, the abstraction of RL is very simple, just ``state, reward, done = environment.step(action)``, but we have to deal with the heterogeneity of reinforcement learning problems. ``reward`` and ``done`` are simple, they are mostly scalar values.
 However, the ``state`` varies with environments. ``state`` can be simply a vector, a tensor, or ``state`` can be camera input combined with sensory input.
 In the last case, it is natural to store them as hierarchical named tensors.
-This hierarchy can go beyond ``state``: we can store ``state``, ``reward``, and ``done`` together in one object.
+This hierarchy can go beyond ``state``: we can store ``state``, ``reward``, and ``done`` together as hierarchical named tensors.

-Therefore, we coin the name "hierarchical named tensors", to denote a set of tensors where their names form a hierarchy.

 Note that, storing hierarchical named tensors is as easy as creating nested dictionary objects:

 .. code-block:: python

-    {'done':done,
+    {
+        'done':done,
         'reward':reward,
         'state':
-            {'camera':camera,
-             'sensory':sensory}}
+            {
+                'camera':camera,
+                'sensory':sensory
+            }
+    }

-The real problem is how to **manipulate them**, like merging multiple hierarchical named tensors, adding two hierarchical named tensors, especially when some tensors are missing. ``Batch`` is designed to easily create, store, and manipulate these hierarchical named tensors.
+The real problem is how to **manipulate them**, such as adding new transition tuples into replay buffer and dealing with teir heterogeneity. ``Batch`` is designed to easily create, store, and manipulate these hierarchical named tensors.

 What Does Batch Contain
 ------------------------